Constance Miller Fund for Academic Initiatives

 - Projects that include a studio art or performance component, involving faculty and students.

 Submitting a Proposal

 To submit proposals for the Miller Academic Initiative:

-Faculty should prepare a draft proposal and budget and discuss its feasibility with the curator for education, Patience Young (725-6788 or firstname.lastname@example.org) prior to submitting a proposal.Final proposals and budgets should be sent electronically to Patience Young at the above email addresses.
+Faculty should prepare a draft proposal and budget and discuss its feasibility with the Interim Curator for Education, Issa Lampe (650-725-6099 or firstname.lastname@example.org) prior to submitting a proposal.Final proposals and budgets should be sent electronically to Issa Lampe at the above email addresses.